Foot Clan: 2018 series

-In Rise of the Teenage Mutant Ninja Turtles, the Foot Clan were initially peaceful and lived in the feudal Japan, but came under attack and were nearly wiped out, their leader Oroku Saki sought help from an Oni who provided him with a mystic armor that allowed him to defeat their attackers, but the armor corrupted Saki and turned him to the Shredder who led the Foot down to an evil path.
+In Rise of the Teenage Mutant Ninja Turtles, the Foot Clan were initially peaceful and lived in feudal Japan, but came under attack and were nearly wiped out, their leader Oroku Saki sought help from an Oni who provided him with a mystic armor that allowed him to defeat their attackers, but the armor corrupted Saki and turned him to Shredder who led the Foot down to an evil path.
 Its known members in the present are the Foot Lieutenant and the Foot Brute.
 They can make origami ninjas out of paper and have the power of teleportation through hidden gateways.
 They seek to revive their master and are collecting the pieces of his armor in the shape of ancient artifacts.

 Batman vs. Teenage Mutant Ninja Turtles

 The Foot Clan appear in the film Batman vs. Teenage Mutant Ninja Turtles (which is based on the IDW crossover).
-Sato and Oshi (see above) are mentioned as founders of the Foot Clan.
+Sato and Oshi are mentioned as founders of the Foot Clan.
 The Foot Clan collaborated with the League of Assassins in a plot that involved using a stolen Wayne Enterprises cloud seeder to spread a compound containing a mixture of mutagen and Joker venom on Gotham City.
-A select number of Foot Ninjas were mutated into mutant animals where two of them were mutated into a mutant pigeon and a mutant Tyrannosaurus.